chai-nadig/rosie-recipes/_recipes/saaru.md

    - Garnish with fresh coriander leaves.

 5. **Serve:**
-   - Serve the menasina saaru hot with steamed rice or enjoy it as a soup.
+   - Serve the saaru hot with steamed rice or enjoy it as a soup.

 <img src="/images/saaru-2.webp">